martinrybak/SQLClient/README.md

 	* datetime2
 	* datetimeoffset
 	* time
-* OSX support: [FreeTDS-iOS](https://github.com/martinrybak/FreeTDS-iOS) needs to be compiled to support OSX, Podspec updated
+* OSX support: [FreeTDS-iOS](https://github.com/martinrybak/FreeTDS-iOS) needs to be compiled to support OSX and Podspec updated
 * No support for stored procedures with out parameters (yet)
 * No support for returning number of rows changed (yet)
 * Swift bindings: I welcome a PR to make the API more Swift-friendly

 ##Demo Project
 Open the Xcode project inside the **SQLClient** folder.